Do you have a marketing plan for promoting your beauty or hair business on social media in 2023 and into 2024?

 The broad goal ‘attract new clients’ becomes:

-‘Use a mix of Facebook organic posts and paid advert posts to get 120 new client first visit appointments (10 per month) between January–December inclusive in 2020.’
+‘Use a mix of social organic posts and paid advert posts to get 120 new client first visit appointments (10 per month) between January–December inclusive in 2022.’

 As you can see this is much more specific, sets time limits and says how success will be measured (120 first appointment bookings) so you know exactly what you must do to achieve the marketing goal.

-I’d choose 3 or 4 social media marketing goals.
+I’d choose three or four social media marketing goals.
 Too many and you’ll start to lose focus.
-You can always add another goal later in the year if you find you’re on track with the 3 original ones.
+You can always add another goal later in the year if you find you’re on track with the three original ones.

 Once you’ve decided on your social media marketing goals, your content (the posts) you produce and share need to continually support these goals and help you achieve them.

 Who is your target audience on salon social?

 The take-home message here is that ‘everyone is not your ideal client’.